Are you looking for things to do this year? Here are 21 incredible Great British experiences for an amazing year to remember.

-Because 2020 was the year to forget, 2021 is all about making new memories and treating yourself.
+After a challenging few years, travel right now is all about making new memories and treating yourself.
 There aren’t many things that make us happier than food, and we love treating ourselves to a special meal from time to time.

 There are so many amazing restaurants we could recommend here, but we’ve decided to share one of our faves – The Artichoke in Amersham, Buckinghamshire.

 The Artichoke was recently awarded its first Michelin star – an accolade we think it has deserved for years.
 The food at this gourmet restaurant isn’t just next-level delicious, it’s surprisingly affordable too.
 The set lunch menu is only £45 per head.
 That’s as good as you’ll get anywhere in the country.
 I can honestly say this is one of the best restaurants I’ve ever eaten at – you really won’t be disappointed!

 Try eFoiling on the Menai Strait